-One of my favorite children’s recording artists, Mariana Iranzi, recently sent me this wonderful resource for canciones infantiles, or children’s songs.
+One of my favorite children’s recording artists, Mariana Iranzi, sent me this wonderful resource for canciones infantiles, or children’s songs.
 Read more about Mariana Iranzi’s music here.

 Recently Uruguay’s government-owned telecommunications company, ANTEL, donated 100 canciones infantiles to the Administración Nacional de Educación Pública to be distributed for public education.
 These canciones infantiles are available to download at no cost from Uruguay Educa, el Portal Educativo de Uruguay.
 They recorded by artists from all over Latin America (a few of the songs are in Portuguese).